 Those advocates fighting for the rights of immigrants counter that immigration actually feeds economic growth and contributes to tax revenues.
-On February 11, 2009, New York Times Op-Ed columnist Thomas Friedman represented the viewpoint of those who contend that increased immigration will equal a healthier economy http://www.nytimes.com/2009/02/11/opinion/11friedman.html?r=2.
+On Feb.11, New York Times Op-Ed columnist Thomas Friedman represented the viewpoint of those who contend that increased immigration will equal a healthier economy.
 He pointed to smart, diverse and energetic immigrants as the source of much American economic success and job creation in the past.
-He noted that in the last decade half of the Silicon Valley start-up companies were founded by immigrants.
+He noted that in the last decade immigrants founded half of the Silicon Valley start-up companies.
 Friedman maintained that protectionist impulses only serve to stifle economic growth by shutting the borders to some of the world's brightest entrepreneurial minds.
-He argued that our faltering economy must be stimulated "with green cards not just greenbacks, and with start-ups not just bailouts."
+He argued that our faltering economy must be stimulated with green cards not just greenbacks, and with start-ups not just bailouts."

-There's no doubt that proponents on both sides of the question will continue to vigorously advocate their views, whether through legislation, editorials, or protest marching.
-And-as the troubles of the economy continue to take center stage for all, it is certain that the issues surrounding immigration will continue to share the spotlight.
+There's no doubt that proponents on both sides of the question will continue to vigorously advocate their views, whether through legislation, editorials or protest marching.
+And, as the troubles of the economy continue to take center stage for all, it is certain that the issues surrounding immigration will continue to share the spotlight.